MUmairAB/AWS-ML-Model-Deployment-with-REST-API/README.md

 The trained model can be used for inference by developing a FastAPI for the model.
 This script allows you to receive input data, pass it through the trained model, and receive predictions.
 The inference script is stored as [Stroke Prediction APP.py](https://github.com/MUmairAB/AWS-ML-Model-Deplyment-with-REST-API/blob/main/Stroke%20Prediction%20APP.py).

 #### 3.3 Setting Up AWS EC2 Instance:
-Follow the instructions provided in my article published in Towards DataScience on Medium.
+Follow the instructions provided in my [article](https://medium.com/p/3009b90eadfa) published in **Level Up Coding** on **Medium**.
 This instance will serve as a remote web server for hosting the FastAPI application.

 #### 3.4 Deploying FastAPI on EC2:
-Once the EC2 instance is set up, transfer the requirements.txt, Stroke Prediction APP.py, and trained_model.sav files to the web server using instructions provided in the same article.
+Once the EC2 instance is set up, transfer the requirements.txt, Stroke Prediction APP.py, and trained_model.sav files to the web server using instructions provided in the same [article](https://medium.com/p/3009b90eadfa).
 Then, run the Python script on the EC2 instance to make the model accessible through the internet by running the following commands provided in [CLI Commands.txt](https://github.com/MUmairAB/AWS-ML-Model-Deplyment-with-REST-API/blob/main/CLI%20Commands.txt)

 ```
 sudo yum update --> to upgrade the installed packages to the latest version